Hummingbird: Life cycle

 Hummingbirds begin mating when they are a year old.
 Sex occurs over 3–5 seconds when the male joins its cloaca with the female's, passing sperm to fertilize the female's eggs.

 Hummingbird females build a nest resembling a small cup about 1.5 in in diameter, commonly attached to a tree branch using spider webs, lichens, moss, and loose strings of plant fibers (image).
 Typically, two pea-sized white eggs (image) – the smallest of any bird – are incubated over 2–3 weeks in breeding season.
 Fed by regurgitation only from the mother, the chicks fledge about 3 weeks after hatching.

+As the nestlings develop juvenile plumage, they do more and more wing flapping as they develop their ability to fly.
+The nestlings finally leave the nest (fledge), but are initially awkward fliers still fed by their mother.

+Nectar-feeding hummingbirds ingest large volumes of liquid which must be eliminated.
+Nestlings elevate their cloaca ejecting a stream of dilute liquid containing suspended fecal material beyond the rim of the nest.